Shas-99/Ubuntu_Task_Manager_Pro/README.md

 # Ubuntu Task Manager Pro
+- by **Shashank Kadam (2203115)** and **Om Narayan Sharma (2203122)**
 ## Overview
-**Ubuntu Task Manager Pro** is a modern, feature-rich task management application designed for Ubuntu systems.
-Developed by **Shashank Kadam (2203115)** and **Om Narayan Sharma (2203122)**, this tool provides real-time insights into system resources, processes, performance metrics, and network statistics.
+**Ubuntu Task Manager Pro** is a feature-rich task management application designed for Ubuntu systems.
+This tool provides real-time insights into system resources, processes, performance metrics, and network statistics.

-The project includes:
-- **Process Management**: View, manage, and terminate system processes.
-- **System Insights**: Detailed overview of CPU, memory, and disk usage.
-- **Performance Charts**: Real-time plots for CPU, memory, disk, and network activity.
-- **Network Insights**: Speed testing and network traffic monitoring.

 ---